markd89/FrontPocket/README.md

 | `fp --next` | | Skip to next sentence |
 | `fp --back` | | Go back one sentence |

+Why no --stop?
+Just use pause and don't resume.

 ### Settings

 | Command | Description |